 Now, if you have been following my blog you’ll know I love Northern Thai food, especially khao soi.
 You will also know from my Best Khao Soi in Bangkok post that good Northern Thai food is not that easy to come by in Bangkok, so when I get a tip for an authentic Lanna style restaurant in Bangkok, I have check it out!

 My friend Kevin, who spent three years living in Chiang Mai, was taken to Huen Lumphun by one of his students and messaged me straight away saying we had to go there.
 I didn’t need asking twice.
 I headed up to the north-west suburb of Taling Chan with Kev and his wife and daughter to find some Authentic northern Thai food.

-We got to the restaurant on a Saturday around 1 in the afternoon and the place was already packed (with Thais) which is always a good sign.
-The first thing I noticed was how much it looks and feels like you’re in Chiang Mai, with the dark teak wood tables and green plants everywhere.
-There are individual huts to eat in that seat around 6 people as well as bigger tables in a more open setting.
+We got to the restaurant on a Saturday around one in the afternoon, and the place was already packed (with Thais) which is always a good sign.
+The first thing I noticed was how much it looks and feels like you’re in Chiang Mai; with the dark teak wood tables and green plants everywhere.
+There are individual huts to eat in that seat around six people as well as bigger tables in a more open setting.
 We got comfy in a hut.
-Peeking around, everyone’s food looked amazing.
-It was time to order!
+Glancing around, everyone’s food looked amazing.
+It was time to order.